 Implementation.
-We implemented the query language and compilation algorithms (§3 and §5) on top of the Pyretic SDN controller [33] and NetKat compiler [54].
-We extended the Hassel-C [44] implementation of header space analysis with inverse transfer function application for upstream compilation.
-NetFlow samples are processed with nfdump [38].
+We implemented the query language and compilation algorithms (§3, §5) on the Pyretic controller [36] and NetKAT compiler [58].
+We extended the Hassel-C [48] implementation of header space analysis with inverse transfer function application for upstream compilation.
+NetFlow samples are processed with nfdump [41].
 The query language is embedded in Python, and the run-time system is a library on top of Pyretic.
-As the target of compilation, our prototype supports single-stage (OpenFlow 1.0) tables, as well as multi-stage tables (with Open vSwitch Nicira extensions [41]).
+The run-time sends switch rules to Open vSwitch [43] through OpenFlow 1.0 and the Nicira extensions [44].
 We use Rage1 [11] to compile string regular expressions.
-Our prototype is open-source [61].
-We evaluate our system using the PyPy compiler [46], and instructions to reproduce results are available online [43].
+We evaluate our system using the PyPy compiler [50].
+Our prototype is open-source [65].